johnston9/shot-caller/TESTING.md

   3. Add the new BG item, e.g. "3 Clerks".<br/>
   6. Press Submit.<br>
   6. A success message displays and Clerks now displays in the "Background Added" box.<br>
-  7. On the Callsheet in the Background Calltimes section Clerks and all the inputted inf display correctly.<br>
+  7. On the Callsheet in the Background Calltimes section Clerks and all the inputted info display correctly.<br>

 <p align="center"> <strong>Clerks details Added</strong></p>
 <h2 align="center">